Forceflow/libmorton/README.md

-mortoncode_tests
+Libmorton
 ================

-Testing various morton encoding/decoding implementations.
+Library for various morton encoding/decoding implementations.

+Cuda version separately, since it serves a slightly different purpose (batch encoding/decoding large batches of coordinates).

 See this blogpost for explanation and benchmarks: